vmapetr/azure-pipelines-image-generation/README.md

-# Visual Studio Team Services Hosted Images
+# Azure Pipelines Hosted Images
 ![Banner](/docs/resources/ImageGenBanner.png "Banner")

 ## Overview

-This repo contains the scripts and instructions to generate the images used for the VSTS hosted pool images.
-Specifically for Hosted VS2017, VS2015 and Linux.
+This repo contains the scripts and instructions to generate the images used for the Azure Pipelines hosted pool images.
+Specifically for Hosted VS2017, VS2015 and Ubuntu.

 # Contributing